This is a complete guide to video podcasting.

 You’re Already Doing Most of the Work

-In terms of time and labor, there’s not much difference between creating a podcast and creating a video podcast.
-You can add a video element with just a few extra steps and minor expenses.
+In terms of time and labor for your content strategy, there’s not much difference between creating a podcast and creating a video podcast.
+You can add a video element to your high-quality audio with just a few extra steps and minor expenses.

 Action